 Catalina Martínez Coral, Regional Director for Latin America & the Caribbean

-Catalina came from the Inter-American Commission on Human Rights, where she worked as a human rights specialist in the friendly settlements group and the registry section.
-Before joining the Commission, she was a field legal officer at the UNDP in Montes de María, Colombia, in the program on peace and reconciliation.
-Prior to that, she worked as an intern for the International Federation for Human Rights in Paris and for the UNHCR in Colombia and Paris.
+Catalina joined the Center from the Inter-American Commission on Human Rights, where she worked as a human rights specialist in the friendly settlements group and the registry section.
+Before joining the Commission, she was a field legal officer at the United Nations Development Programme in Montes de María, Colombia, in its program on peace and reconciliation.
+Prior to that, she worked as an intern for the International Federation for Human Rights in Paris and for the UN Human Rights Council in Colombia and Paris.

-Catalina received Master’s degrees on international affairs from Sciences Po Paris and on international law and international organizations from Paris University Panthéon-Sorbonne.
+Catalina received Master’s degrees in international affairs from Sciences Po Paris and in international law and international organizations from Paris University Panthéon-Sorbonne.

-Catalina's native tongue is Spanish.
+Catalina's native language is Spanish.
 She is also fluent in French.